7 Days of Healthy Breakfasts: Free Meal Plan

 Choc energy bars on a chopping board

-5. NO BAKE ENERGY BARS
+5. CHOCOLATE ENERGY BARS

-For me, they’re the perfect mini brekkie, with a cup of coffee, of course, before a morning workout.
+For me, they’re the perfect mini brekkie – with a cup of coffee of course, before a morning workout.
 Just the right size, and plenty of energy boosting ingredients.

-There’s also another slightly different PEANUT BUTTER version you might like to try.
+There’s also another slightly different PEANUT BUTTER BARS version you might like to try.
 I mean, who doesn’t love peanut butter and chocolate?

 Green smoothie ingredients on a chopping board